Ekexyz/crt-excel-handling/README.md

 ## Requirements

 Defined in *requirements.txt* file.
-Packages from this file are automatically installed in the beginning of a test run or upon starting Live Testing in QEditor.
+Packages from this file are automatically installed at the beginning of a test run or upon starting Live Testing in QEditor.

 * gitpython